nus-cs1010/2324-s1/docs/assignment.md

 The programming assignments are released every Thursday morning.
 It is usually due the following Tuesday at 11:59 PM.

+Unless otherwise specified, the grading of each assignment is expected to be completed before the respective Thursday lab session.
+Students should receive comments on their code through GitHub before they embark on the next assignment.

+The marks, however, may still be changed after that.  wei Tsang may moderate the grading across different groups.

 ### Late Submission

 All programming assignments must be submitted on time.
 If you need an extension, please ask for one and provide a justification for approval.
 Only academic reasons and compassionate reasons can be considered (e.g., representing NUS for a sports event is OK; Attending a wedding is not.)